thisischrissie/group7-CFG-Fullstack/README.md

 ## Project Description

-The target audience will be mainly dog owners who are looking for recommendations based on their specific breed of dog (using LocationAPI) and to understand their breeds needs better.
+Our target audience will be mainly dog owners who are looking for recommendations based on their specific breed of dog (using LocationAPI) and to understand their breeds needs better.

 It could help in scenarios where a new dog owner has moved into the area and is searching for walking routes that fit their specific needs.
 Another scenario is a new dog parent looking to train their puppy and will need to develop their social skills around other dogs.